mroytman83/Real-Time-MMA-Tracking/readme.md

 YOLOv8 serves as the primary object detection model, identifying key fighter actions (e.g., punch, kick, block) frame by frame.
 Inference runs locally for speed, using ultralytics' efficient APIs.

 #### Roboflow Inference SDK
 Used for specialized grappling position detection via a second model hosted on Roboflow.
 This allows decoupling of lightweight local detection (strikes) and cloud-based inference (grappling), improving maintainability.
 This is currently in place because I've had issues training a grappling model with good accuracy.
-As the project develops, this is set for huge improvement🚀
+As the project develops, this is set for huge improvement

 #### Apache Kafka
 Kafka handles high-throughput streaming of video frames from a producer (screen capture) to a consumer (inference pipeline).
 Messages are serialized as JSON, allowing flexible integration of future metadata (e.g. frame quality, FPS, etc.).